MonkeyPatchIo/mkp-banana-tweets/README.md

 ## AWS Services Setup
 The script `setup.js` will create the required IAM Role, Lambda Function and DynamoDB Table for you.
+To configure the Lambda Function and associated services, run the following scripts:
 ```
 # Package the code
 ./create_zip.sh